 It’s Time for Genuine Tax Reform

-This is not the system the Framers of our Constitution intended.
-They never envisioned a federal government so enormous in its scope and power that a cottage industry would develop among those needing to influence public policy through the manipulation of tax law.
+This is NOT the system the Framers of our Constitution intended.
+They never envisioned a federal government so enormous in its size and scope that a cottage industry would spring up among those needing to influence public policy through the manipulation of tax law.

 As many Americans now approach July 15th with dread and without jobs ( thanks to an unnecessary economic lockdown over COVID-19 ), we should be asking the Trump Administration to drain the tax swamp of its lobbyists, lawyers, and CPAs and push for genuine tax reform that works for working people.

 Dr. James Veltmeyer is a prominent La Jolla physician voted “Top Doctor” in San Diego County in 2012, 2014, 2016, 2017, and 2019.
 Dr. Veltmeyer can be reached at firstname.lastname@example.org and by visiting his website at drveltmeyer.com